SourceMod-Plugins-Riotline/Riot-Gamemode-Manager/README.md

 # SourceMod | Riot Gamemode Manager

-Manage multiple gamemodes along with their respective maps with a _rock the vote_ style plugin.
+Manage multiple gamemodes along with their respective maps with a _rock the vote_ style voting system on top of a plugin manager.
 Create a fun mutli-gamemode experience for your server and community.

 ## Installation
 1. Download latest release or source files